cEgemen/Blog/README.md

 # Project Overview

 Our project is a blog site.
-The site's programming is done with JavaScript, the interface is designed with React, and database operations are handled with Firebase.
+The site's programming is done with JavaScript , the interface is designed with React , and database operations are handled with Firebase.
 The project includes features such as UI design, Object-Oriented Programming, Object-Relational Mapping, Web Service connection, Role-Based Access, and User authentication.
 Users on the site are divided into three categories: authors, readers, and admins.
 Authors can add text content to the site and delete the content they have added.
 Admins have authority over all content.
 Readers can only read the published content.

 ## Steps to Work with GitHub Codespaces